HL7/davinci-ecdx/input/pagecontent/specification.md

 ### Bulk Data

 Payers may request data for many patients/members or anticipate large payloads from the Provider.
-For example, requesting all the information related to  their members using `POST [base]/Patient/$everything`.
+For example, requesting all the information related to  their members using <span markdown='1' class="bg-success">`POST [base]/Group/$export`</span>.
 For these requests, the [FHIR Bulk Data Access] and the [FHIR Asynchronous Request Patterns] specifications may be considered.
 However, there has not been enough implementation experience with this use case to provide specific guidance in this guide.
-{:.note-to-balloters}
+{:.bg-info}

 <br />